SanderVocke/qoverage/README.md

 # qoverage
 Simple code coverage for QML

-(note: not working yet, WIP)

 Qoverage is a tool to generate a simple code coverage report for QML files.

-It leverages Qt6's built-in parser, qmldom.
+It leverages Qt6's built-in parser, `qmldom`, to instrument QML files for coverage collection.

 The coverage generation process is as follows: